-The Canon EOS 700D (called Canon T5i in some regions) and the Canon EOS 70D are two digital cameras that were revealed to the public, respectively, in March 2013 and July 2013.
+The Canon EOS 700D (called Canon T5i in some regions) and the Canon EOS 70D are two digital cameras that were officially introduced, respectively, in March 2013 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 700D has a resolution of 17.9 megapixel, whereas the 70D provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 700D has a resolution of 17.9 megapixels, whereas the 70D provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 700D and the Canon 70D is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 700D – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Canon 700D and the Canon 70D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably larger (9 percent) than the Canon 700D.
 Moreover, the 70D is markedly heavier (30 percent) than the 700D.
 It is noteworthy in this context that the 70D is splash and dust-proof, while the 700D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 700D was launched at a markedly lower price (by 46 percent) than the 70D, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.